AaronOwensSE/shiftER/README.md

 ## License

 All rights reserved.
-This repo is made public only to facilitate communication between shareholders.
+This repo is made public only to facilitate communication between stakeholders.